Climbing in Kalymnos is an all time favourite. And there must be a reason that it’s still one of the top destinations to go to today.

 Climbing in Kalymnos and developments

 We returned from our 3rd trip to Kalymnos in 2009, now offering up to more than 45 different sectors.
 It’s amazing what the island has developed into within those couple of years.
 The infrastructure is perfect for families with children, or for climbers wishing to combine both climbing and beaching / snorkelling.
 On rest days, discover the island on your rented Scooter and find scenic treasures around the island.
-Kalymnos is the perfect place for climbers, with the perfect combination for climbing and having a real holiday in a very friendly, sunny and inexpensive island.
+Kalymnos is a paradise for climbers, if you love climbing by the sea.

 The Island has barely any trees.
 The landscape is rough, filled with thorny bushes that scars you with scratches on the way to the crag.
-Wear good trekking shoes and comfortable, breezy long trousers that don’t tear easily.
-I didn’t….and I had to live with the collective scratches.
+Wear good shoes ith a solid sole and comfortable, breezy long trousers that don’t tear easily.
+I didn’t….and collected plenty of scratches.
 The island is full of thyme shrubs, all yummies for the goats that run around.
-The island is awesome with it’s high mountains, cliffs and blue skies and those crystal blue waters.
+The island is awesome with it’s high mountains, cliffs, blue skies and those crystal blue waters.

 Do plan to get up early to get best conditions.
 The sun hits most of the sectors between 13.30 – 14.00.
-If you love climbing in the sun with 30°C – my respects– don’t forget your sun cream.
 Generally you climb till noon, and beach off the rest of the day, or end up your climbing day at a tavern by the sea with some “small fish” or fresh whole fish at unbeatable prices.
 Sectors that have the longest possible shade during the day is Odyssey, Ghost kitchen, Spartacus, Sparten and Afternoon, Kalydna, Stankill, Iannis, Sylbelglades, Sicati cave and Telendos.
-Don’t forget your pocket lamps if you intend to climb into the sunset.
+Don’t forget your head lamps if you intend to climb way after the sunset.
 Now and then, the island experiences a black out which last some 15 mins… hope that it’s not your pizza that’s in the oven right now..

 Telendos, the island with possible shade